AgentLito/Pewlett-Hackard-Analysis/README.md

 •	Then query filters by birth_date betwwen ('1965-01-01' AND '1965-12-31') and to_date to include only current values.
 •	It is unique data because we used DISTINCT ON(emp_no).
 •	To ensure most recent valuse we will use ORDER BY e.emp_no,ti.from_date DESC.
-Summary
-As the company is preparing for the upcoming "silver tsunami" , A good planning is very important, especially when too many employees are involved.
-Reports above give a good insight about the number of the employees that are about to retire and hold specific title.
-Now we need to concentrate on staff and their respective departments,So that headquarters can see what to expect in each department separately.
-Here we used retirement_titles,dept_emp,departments table to retrive the Roles per Staff and Departament which has 90398 rows in it

 Figure 6: Table with retirement-ready employee’s data with added department name
 •	To retrieve department name information, we can join/merge additional table departments into existing table retirement_titleswith the inner join.